robinsinghkamboj/react-typescript/README.md

 # react-typescript
-This repository contains the basic understanding about the typescript integration with react.
+This project contains the basic understanding about the typescript integration with react.